- 1 Shimano Stradic Ci4+ Spinning Fishing Reel Review

 The Shimano Stradic Ci4+ range is a new material that is 50% lighter yet 200 times stronger.
 The original Ci4+ spinning reel is strong, tough, but light; these reels use a handle knob and six shielded sets of bearings.

 It also has the Magnum light rotor made from the same CI4+ material smaller in diameter and really frees up that reel.
-It’s a wonderful reel to use; it runs from 1,000 to 4,000 sizes, so cover everything from ultra-light to mid-range spin tackle.
+It’s a wonderful reel to use; it runs from 1,000 to 4,000 sizes, so covers everything from ultra-light to mid-range spin tackle.

 Shimano Stradic Ci4+ Spinning Fishing Reel Review

-The Shimano stradic Ci4+ spinning reel was released in 2016, and it’s just another step in series.
+The Shimano stradic Ci4+ spinning reel was released in 2016, and it’s just another step in the series.
 If you’re not familiar, it started years back with the Ci4, then it becomes the CF 4 plus, and now Shimano is keeping the name set for plus.

 The company makes great improvements to it, and the biggest thing that is done to it is made a lighter.
-So this reel weighs up in at just 8.1 ounces super lightweight.
+So this reel weighs up at just 8.1 ounces super lightweight.
 It’s 25% less in weight.
 They’ve also redone the internals of the reel, so the previous version was configured as a counterweight in it.

 This is even better hard to believe, but you’ve gone ahead and done some changes to the reel that have never been done before.
 Manufacturing spinning reels are one of the Maglite rotors that are taken and lightening up the rotor and made it more rigid.
 It is one of the coolest designs that normally you would have a trip mechanism underneath the roller bearing.